SPDX-License-Identifier: AGPL-3.0-or-later¶

 Abstract¶

-We present the first quantum hardware demonstration of Kuramoto-XY synchronisation with heterogeneous natural frequencies on IBM's ibm_fez (Heron r2, 156 qubits).
-Using a Rust-accelerated simulation pipeline (5,401× faster than Qiskit for Hamiltonian construction), we compute entanglement entropy, Krylov complexity, OTOC scrambling, and Floquet discrete time crystal signatures across the synchronisation transition for systems of 2–16 qubits.
-Key hardware results include CHSH Bell inequality violation (\(S = 2.165\), \(>8\sigma\)), QKD bit error rate of 5.5% (below the BB84 threshold of 11%), and 16-qubit Kuramoto dynamics with visible coupling structure at 94% state preparation fidelity.
-We extract the critical coupling \(K_c(\infty) \approx 2.2\) via BKT finite-size scaling and demonstrate that heterogeneous frequencies preserve discrete time crystal order — to our knowledge the first such measurement on hardware.
-All code, data, and 14 figures are open-source (AGPL-3.0) at github.com/anulum/scpn-quantum-control.
+This legacy preprint records artifact-backed legacy hardware evidence for Kuramoto-XY synchronisation workflows with heterogeneous natural frequencies on IBM's ibm_fez (Heron r2, 156 qubits).
+It is retained as historical experiment context and is not promoted as broad hardware validation.
+Using a Rust-accelerated simulation pipeline (5,401× faster than Qiskit for Hamiltonian construction), we compute entanglement entropy, Krylov complexity, OTOC scrambling, and Floquet discrete time crystal diagnostics across the synchronisation transition for systems of 2–16 qubits.
+Legacy hardware snapshots include CHSH Bell inequality violation (\(S = 2.165\)), QKD bit error rate of 5.5% (below the BB84 threshold of 11%), and a 16-qubit descriptive hardware snapshot with visible per-qubit structure.
+We extract the critical coupling \(K_c(\infty) \approx 2.2\) via BKT finite-size scaling and report simulator-backed DTC frequency-disorder diagnostics without claiming a promoted hardware DTC result.
+A hardware-anchored scaling analysis places the exact Hilbert-space simulation crossover at n≈11.6, while broad quantum advantage remains open because the Rust Kuramoto ODE baseline stays faster through the measured n≤16 range.
+All code, data, and 17 figures are open-source (AGPL-3.0) at github.com/anulum/scpn-quantum-control.

 1. Introduction¶